prototypefund/reproducible-website/_events/berlin2016/documentation.md

 :actionitem:

 ### proposal: document examples of projects that have worked on RB.
  - storytelling.
-What's the expected reponse: See that something is happening?
+What's the expected response: See that something is happening?
 Gives a sense of the scale of RB.
  - There should be talks and slides linked.
 Vagrant, Lunar, Torproject etc. :actionitem: